Neil511/flashcards/README.md

 "What is the mitochondria?, the powerhouse of the cell"

 ## Usage
+### Questions
 The "q" or question command asks a random question that hasn't been asked before.
+### Lookup or Learn
 The "l" <keyword> or lookup command finds all questions/answers with the specific keyword in it.
+Running the command "l" without a keyword will present a random question/answer pair to study.